I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/icm/nf-icm-wcscreateiccprofile.md

 ## -remarks
 <p>The WCS profile that is to be translated must be a Device Model Profile (DMP) in combination with a Color Appearance Model Profile (CAMP) and a Gamut Map Model Profile (GMMP).</p>

-<p>The WCS profile that is to be translated must be a Device Model Profile (DMP) in combination with a Color Appearance Model Profile (CAMP) and a Gamut Map Model Profile (GMMP).</p>

 ## -requirements
 <table>
 <tr>